What is Chemistry?

 Analytical Chemistry

 Analytical chemistry is the study or analysis of the chemical formula, structure, or composition of the atom, molecule, or matter for chemical, forensic, medicinal, food science, or technology.
-However, modern analytical chemistry definitions help to identify general substances that function on composition, structure, and reaction analysis for different types of chemical substances.

 The most challenging task for an analytical chemist is to explain what is the nature of analytical chemistry.
 It is an interdisciplinary branch of science where a large number of research works have contributed to its development.